dcelaj/exercise-game-builder/README.md

 **Addendum:** It's important to acknowledge that while ML and AI are extremely useful tools, they are imperfect and prone to bias.
 Furthermore, many corporations have felt emboldened to scrape data from unconsenting netizens to train their models.
 In addition to this being a violation of privacy, it also results in undocumented training datasets which cannot be easily checked for bias.

 I have trained the random forest models myself, and since I am only one person with one body, there might be some overfitting.
-As for the mediapipe pose estimation model, they do not explicitly say which dataset they use.
-However, as the scale of the dataset is small enough to where they have all been human labelled, I would hope the researchers have taken the proper ethical considerations.
+To mitigate this, I have provided some tools to make your own training data.
+As for the mediapipe pose estimation model, they do not explicitly say which dataset they use; However, as the scale of the dataset is small enough to where they have all been human labelled, I would hope the researchers have taken the proper ethical considerations.

 <br>